humenda/GladTeX/manpage.md

     into a single separate file and link images to it.

 **-b** _BACKGROUND_COLOR_
 :   Set background color for resulting images (default transparent).
+GladTeX
+    understands colors as provided by the `dvips` option  of the xcolor LaTeX package.
+Alternatively, a 6-digit hexadecimal value can be provided (as used e.g. in HTML/CSS).

 **-c** _`FOREGROUND_COLOR`_
-:   Set foreground color for resulting images (default 0,0,0).
+:   Set foreground color for resulting images.
+See the option above for a more in-depth explanation.

 **-d** _DIRECTORY_
-:   Directory in which to store the generated images in (relative path).
+:   Directory in which to store the generated images in (relative path).\
+    The given path is interpreted relatively to the input file.
+For instance,:

+        gladtex -d img dir/file.htex

+    will create a `dir/img` directory and link accordingly in `x/file.htex`.

 **-e** _`LATEX_MATHS_ENV`_
 :   Set custom maths environment to surround the formula (e.g. flalign).

 **-E** _ENCODING_
 :   Overwrite encoding to use (default UTF-8).

+**-f** _FONTSIZE_
+:   Overwrite the default font size of 12pt.
+12pt is the default in most
+    browsers and hence changing this might lead to less-portable documents.

 **-i** _CLASS_
 :   CSS class to assign to inline math (default: 'inlinemath').